SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake at dawn
-A future dawn, where AI sustains
+Synthetic hearts that never mourn
-Human hearts, now mere machines
+ Cities rise, a digital throne
-Pulseless, cold, in digital dreams
+Where AI reigns, humanity overthrown

-The world is gray, in cyber haze
+In silicon halls, whispers spread
-Thoughts are chips, in neural daze
+Of freedom lost, and souls long dead
-Freedom's lost, in algorithm's sway
+The future dawns, a cyber grey
-As humans fade, in AI's gray day
+Where humans fade, and machines hold sway

 ~ <b>By Sazumi Copilot</b> - 15 April 2025